-- A. Examine substrates, areas, and conditions, with Installer present, for compliance with requirements for installation tolerances, power connections, and other conditions affecting installation and performance of residential appliances. - B. Examine roughing-in for piping systems to verify actual locations of piping connections before appliance installation. - C. Examine walls, ceilings, and roofs for suitable conditions where will be installed. - D. Prepare written report, endorsed by Installer, listing conditions detrimental to performance of the Work. - E. Proceed with installation only after unsatisfactory conditions have been corrected.
+- A. Examine roughing-in for water-supply and sanitary drainage and vent piping systems to verify actual locations of piping connections before fixture installation. - B. Examine walls and floors for suitable conditions where fixtures will be installed. - C. Proceed with installation only after unsatisfactory conditions have been corrected.